Why Do Stars Turn Red? II. Steady-State Envelope Solutions: Results of Realistic Models

 \subsection{Red and Blue Solutions}

-Our envelope solutions provide insight into the distribution of giant and supergiant stars on the HR diagram.
-Based on the $R_{\rm in}$–$R_*$ and $R_{\rm in}$–$T_{\rm eff}$ relations shown in Figures~\ref{fig:25Msun_MLT} and \ref{fig:5Msun_MLT}, the solutions can be broadly divided into three distinct regimes:
+Our steady-state envelope solutions provide a physical framework for understanding the distribution of giant and supergiant stars in the HR diagram.
+Based on the $R_{\rm in}$–$R_*$ and $R_{\rm in}$–$T_{\rm eff}$ relations shown in Fig.~\ref{fig:25Msun_MLT} and \ref{fig:5Msun_MLT}, the solutions can be broadly divided into three distinct regimes.

-(1) \textit{Red giant/supergiant phase}: Near $T_{\rm eff} \sim 4,000\,{\rm K}$, the RG/RSG solution defines a limiting stellar radius and an effective temperature for envelope expansion.
-The RG/RSG configuration represents a distinct physical state, with an internal structure that differs fundamentally from that of stars with smaller radii.
-As a star approaches this regime, it undergoes a dramatic structural transition, characterized by substantial mass redistribution and the development of an extended convective envelope.
+\paragraph{(1) Red giant/supergiant solution.} Near $T_{\rm eff} \sim 4,000\,{\rm K}$, the RG/RSG solution represents a limiting configuration for envelope expansion.
+It corresponds to a distinct structural state, fundamentally different from that of more compact stars.
+As a star approaches this regime, it undergoes a pronounced structural transition characterized by a strongly flattened temperature gradient, substantial outward redistribution of the envelope mass, and the development of an extended convective envelope.

-(2) \textit{Blue giant/supergiant regime}: In the temperature range $T_{\rm eff} \sim 10,000$–$30,000\,{\rm K}$, a wide range of steady-state envelope solutions exist, determined primarily by $R_{\rm in}$, which is set by the core and H-burning shell properties.
-Generally, for a given luminosity, a smaller $R_{\rm in}$ corresponds to a larger $R_*$ within this blue regime.
+\paragraph{(2) Blue giant/supergiant regime.} At higher effective temperatures, $T_{\rm eff} \sim 10,000$–$30,000\,{\rm K}$, a wide range of steady-state envelope solutions exist.
+For a given luminosity, a smaller $R_{\rm in}$ generally corresponds to a larger $R_*$, resulting in a continuous range of blue giant and supergiant configurations.

-(3) \textit{Yellow gap}: Between $T_{\rm eff} \sim 4,000$–$10,000\,{\rm K}$, the $R_{\rm in}$ curves are nearly horizontal with respect to $R_*$ or $T_{\rm eff}$, indicating that only a small inward shift in $R_{\rm in}$ can cause the stellar radius to evolve significantly across this regime.
-This behavior is consistent with the observed Hertzsprung gap, where stars pass through quickly and few are observed in this temperature range.
-As a result, most giants and supergiants tend to converge either to the red or blue branches, rather than remaining in the yellow regime.
+\paragraph{(3) Yellow gap.} Between $T_{\rm eff} \sim 4,000$–$10,000\,{\rm K}$, the $R_{\rm in}$ curves are nearly horizontal with respect to $R_*$ or $T_{\rm eff}$, indicating that even a modest inward shift of $R_{\rm in}$ leads to a large change in the stellar radius, implying a rapid evolution across this temperature range.
+This behavior naturally explains the observed Hertzsprung gap, where stars are rarely found because they traverse this region quickly.
+Consequently, giant and supergiant stars tend to converge either to the red or blue branches, rather than remaining in the intermediate yellow regime.